Impact

 Risk and Exploitability

 The CVSS score of 8.7 indicates a high severity vulnerability.
-No EPSS value is available, and it is not listed as a Known Exploited Vulnerability by CISA.
-The likely attack vector is remote, through a malicious tar file supplied to a service that uses microtar for extraction.
-Once the crafted archive is processed, the function enters an infinite loop, delivering a denial‑of‑service.
+The EPSS score is less than 1 %, suggesting a low probability of exploitation in the wild.
+It is not listed in CISA KEV.
+The likely attack vector is remote, via a malicious tar file supplied to a service that uses microtar for extraction.
+Supply of such a crafted archive causes the function to enter an infinite loop, producing a denial‑of‑service.

 OpenCVE Enrichment